willthames/devops-singapore-2016/README.md

 #### Check that first VM can control second VM

+On windows, if you don't already have a command-line ssh client, download and install git from https://git-scm.com/downloads.
+When installing, ensure that the 'Git Bash here' option is ticked.

-From the workshop resources directory, run:
+From the workshop resources directory (use Shift + Right click to get Git Bash here on the folder in windows), run:
 ```
 vagrant ssh control
 ```